urmilareddy99/Ecommerce-project/README.md

 <img src="https://github.com/urmilareddy99/Ecommerce-project/assets/127900238/50dac135-cb5a-4b39-9570-d1c4dfd69b44">
 3. The below screenshot is from the account page on logging in.
 <img src="https://github.com/urmilareddy99/Ecommerce-project/assets/127900238/0870abfc-1802-46e2-9264-8c9758bc455d">
-4. When the user is logging in ,it asks you to setup MFA.I have used Rublon Multifactor authentication.
+4. When the user is logging in ,it asks you to setup MFA.I have used Rublon Multifactor authentication.My contribution to the project is to setup MFA.
 <img src="https://github.com/urmilareddy99/Ecommerce-project/assets/127900238/5a27e3f7-7fab-4847-98e7-82ca9b994361">

 5. The user has to setup MFA by installing Rublon authenticator either from playstore/Appstore and scan the QR code on installing to add the account.
 <img src="https://github.com/urmilareddy99/Ecommerce-project/assets/127900238/8974632b-3ed7-4c51-b80f-65a4532fd7fa">
 6. The user need to scan the qr code as second factor authentication for each time the user is logging in.